 There are so many things that can keep us awake at night.
 The bills to be paid, what’s for breakfast the next morning, problems at work, the kids… you name it.

 But the great news is that according to a study done by the Journal Of Sports Medicine and Science, resistance training done over a period of time will significantly improve your sleep quality.

 It is the main stress hormone.
 Whenever you are feeling down or depressed, chances are your cortisol levels are way too high.
 We all have our worries and problems to deal with and sometimes they get the better of us.

-The good news though is that studies have confirm that consistent resistance training (at least 3 times per week) can drop your cortisol levels as much as 18%.
-This is probably one of the main reason why many persons find the gym as a safe haven.
+The good news though is that studies have confirmed that consistent resistance training (at least 3 times per week) can drop your cortisol levels by as much as 18%.
+This is probably one of the main reasons why many persons find the gym as a safe haven.
 You get to take out all your problems on the iron and go home feeling De-stressed.

-Still think weight lifting for women is a bad thing?
-Give it a shot and I am pretty sure you wont be disappointed!
+Do you still think weight lifting for women is a bad thing?
+Give it a shot and I am pretty sure you won’t be disappointed!